Graduate Advising > Social Technologies MA

 Thesis Option

-If you are interested in producing a research thesis, you should speak with your faculty advisor early in your program about your interest.
+If you are interested in producing a research thesis, you should speak with your advisor early in your program about your interest.
 Once you identify a topic and a faculty committee to work with, you must submit an approved thesis proposal no later than two weeks prior to the start of your third semester.
-You also must complete STC 551 before your proposal may be accepted--this may extend your program to two years in some cases, depending on when you enter the program.
+You also must complete STC 501 and STC 551 before your proposal may be accepted.

 If approved, you will work on the thesis during your final semester of coursework, enrolling in six credits of thesis supervision rather than the Communicating Data Science (STC 528) and Social Data Projects (STC 570) courses.